Allen City Council met on Tuesday, May 10. Read on for the highlights and approved projects. The full agenda and meeting video is available here.

 Contract awarded for construction of Fire Station 6

 Council approved a construction contract for Fire Station 6 in the amount of $11,247,190, not to exceed $14,974,976.
 Most of this amount will be covered by $9.945 million in bond funding approved by Allen voters during the 2016 bond election.
-Located at Ridgeview Drive and Watters Road, Station 6 is planned to meet the needs of a growing population.
+Located at Ridgeview Drive and Watters Road, the construction of Station 6 will coincide with surrounding development along the SH-121 corridor to address the needs of the area's growing population.

 As with all Allen fire stations, Station 6 is designed with its own unique vision.
 Station 6 will have an older nostalgic firehouse design styled with New England architecture, decorative windows and folding doors.
 Fire Station 6 is the final station planned for Allen Fire Department.